fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_polymorphism/late_binding.md

 ## late binding

-Such solution would work, but it's very verbose, long to write and easy to make a mistake (eg forget an if/switch case, inconsistent handling in multiple places etc).
+Enum solution would work, but it's very verbose, long to write and easy to make a mistake (eg forget an if/switch case, inconsistent handling in multiple places etc).

 Instead of integer, we could store a pointer.
 Why constantly check integer when we can just use the pointed function?